-Freie Universität was selected for its institutional strategy in the Excellence Initiative and is now one of nine universities of excellence in Germany.
+Freie Universität was selected for its institutional strategy in the second round of the Excellence Initiative and is now one of nine universities of excellence in Germany.
 Freie Universität was successful with its future development strategy of an "International Network University."
-Two excellence clusters and four graduate schools were also approved for funding, as well as one cluster and one graduate school at Charité - Universitätsmedizin Berlin, the medical school operated jointly by Freie Universität and Humboldt-Universität.
+Two excellence clusters and two graduate schools were also approved for funding, as well as one cluster and one graduate school at Charité-Universitätsmedizin Berlin, the medical school operated jointly by Freie Universität and Humboldt-Universität.
 In addition, Freie Universität participates in a cluster at Technische Universität Berlin on catalysis research.
+Two graduate schools had already been approved in the first funding round.